Air Fryer Baja Fish Tacos are similar to tacos you find at the taco stands along Baja California.

 When using Fresh Fish, or Frozen Fish, you don’t want to thaw and then refreeze.

 So, I tried the Parchment Rounds with half of my Fish.
+The second half of the Fish, was cooked without the parchment.

 I am happy to report however, that in both tests, the Fish did not stick.